-What is your favourite thing about your job?
+What is your favourite thing about your job you were/are working on?
 What have been the most challenging features of this project and its process?

-I've been for about a year the Deputy Director of the DRC WASH Consortium, funded by UK Aid, a consortium of five INGOs led by Concern Worldwide.
-The project assists with rural water, sanitation and hygiene for about 700 villages in the Democratic Republic of the Congo.
+I've been the Deputy Director of the DRC WASH Consortium, a consortium of five INGOs led by Concern Worldwide and funded by UK Aid, for about a year.
+The project assists with rural water, sanitation and hygiene for about 700 villages in the Democratic Republic of the Congo (DRC).

 What I like of this job is that we work at scale and we have a tangible impact on the national WASH sector.
 The Consortium applies a simplified version of the life-cycle costs approach to water management, which I'm also quite of a fan of.
 On top of the field-based activities, there is a whole range of research, learning and dissemination we carry out.

 The general challenge we face is to consistently deliver at the right quality and quantity - in other words, ensuring appropriate quality at the same time keeping the pace of the project milestones and targets.
 Doing so in a complicated country like DRC (a vast and fragile state with very poor infrastructure and recurring crises) is a challenge as such.
 In addition, coordinating a consortium means you tap the expertise of many great INGOs, but you also face challenges of alignment, standardisation and replication across the consortium members.